List of Logical

 We Have to

-Do Something: The dangerous contemporary fallacy that in moments of crisis
+Do Something: (also, the Placebo Effect, "Security Theater").
+The dangerous contemporary fallacy that when

 than "just sitting there doing nothing."
 (E.g., "Banning air passengers from carrying